Daimo Pay SDK

 SDK.

 The SDK is open source.
 You can find it on NPM and GitHub.
 For installation instructions, see the Quickstart.
-For a live demo of common use-cases, see the DaimoPayButton Demo.
-For details, see below.
+For a live demo of common use-cases, see the Demo Page.
+For more details, see below.

 DaimoPayButton Reference